bbauska/UC-Davis-Inter-jQuery/readme.md

 So, I&apos;m going to come back over here to my snippets and I&apos;m just going to copy these three rules here.
 And I&apos;m going to come over and paste them into my CSS file over here, styles.css.
-And I&apos;m going to stick them just in my section with the flex slider stuff here.
+And I&apos;m going to stick them just in my section with the FlexSlider stuff here.
 It doesn&apos;t really matter where they go, I&apos;m going to put them here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 107. styles.css: slide1-slide5 background (57) ~~~~~~~~~~~~~~~~~~~~~~-->